doekman/doekman.github.io/_drafts/2020-09-22-Pretty-printing-JSON-with-a-twist.md

 To better understand what's happening, I visualized what's happening with the pretty printing below with colored borders.

-<span class="indent-color">blue</span> Providing the `indent` argument will kick-off the pretty printing.
-A positive integer will indent that many spaces per level.
-If you provide a string, that value is being used per indent-level.

-<span class="NL1-color">red</span> If `indent` is specified, a newline will be inserted just before the indentation.

-<span class="sep1">green</span> You can also change the separator behavior.
-From the documentation: _"If specified, separators should be an `(item_separator, key_separator)` tuple"_.
-So by providing the tuple `(';', ': ')` for `seperators`, one could create _European JSON_.
-Here I provide a semi-colon instead of a comma, which is obviously not valid JSON.
-So just be aware, you could produce invalid JSON with this option.
-However, when `indent` is specified, the tuple `(', ', ': ')` is automatically used, adding spaces after both separators.

 <html><style>
 	.JSON { font: 15px/1.5 monospace; border:1px solid #e8e8e8; background:#f8f8f8; padding: 8px 12px; margin-bottom:15px; }
 	.indent-color { border:1px solid blue;}